woodruffw/yossarian-bot/README.md

 * Open Exchange Rates - `OEX_API_KEY`

 Additionally, the `fortune` utility must be present in order for Unix fortunes to work correctly.
-Some package managers also provide the `fortunes` and `fortunes-off` packages for additional fortune messages.
+Some package managers also provide the `fortunes`, `fortunes-off`, and `fortunes-bofh-excuses` packages for additional fortune messages.

 ### Running